ondrej-kvasnovsky/redis-handbook/debugging.md

 ### Find slow commands

 We can find commands that are slow.
 The [slowlog](https://redis.io/commands/slowlog) is aggregated in memory and then returned to client.

+The most exciting number is `3) (integer) 29747`, which says number milliseconds the command took to execute. `1)` is ID and `2)` is timestamp.

 ```
-proxy-server.redis.test.wiser.com:6379> slowlog get 10
+myservice.redis.mycompany.com:6379> slowlog get 10
  1) 1) (integer) 3143410
     2) (integer) 1515186728
     3) (integer) 29747